Tarnadas/jse-headless-miner/README.md

 5. Pretty print this file.
 6. Search for the string "user = JSON.parse(data)" and add a breakpoint.
 7. Login on the website.
 The breakpoint will halt execution.
 8. Check local variable called data.
-This is will be the content of userData.json
+Copy the content of this variable into a new file called userData.json
 9. Done

 ### Install and run